iamharisdev/AES-BE/core-server/README.md

 1. **src/models:** contains Database Models.

-2. **src/routes:** contains individual routes along with their openapi schema.
+2. **src/routes:** contains individual routes along with their openapi table.

 3. **src/services:** contains logic for Services like OpenAI etc, any reusable logic can be added here.